SuperbTUM/fastdist_cython/README.md

 ## Quick Start

+*Update: this demo has been upload on [Pypi](https://pypi.org/project/pairwise-distance-euclidean/) and can be installed via pip.*

 To use new features, you need to install `gcc-10` and `g++-10`.
 Please following these commands for installation.

 ```bash